We have updated this policy to reflect changes in data protection law. This policy is effective from 25 May 2018.

 You have a choice about whether or not you wish to receive information from us.
 If you do not want to receive direct marketing communications from us about the vital work we do for older people and the exciting products and services you can buy, then you can select your choices by ticking the relevant boxes situated on the form used to collect your information.

 We will not use your personal information for marketing purposes if you have indicated that you do not wish to be contacted and will retain your details on a suppression list to help ensure that we do not continue to contact you.
-However, we may still need to contact you for administrative purposes like where we are processing a donation or thanking you for your participation in an event.
+However, we may still need to contact you for administrative purposes such as, we are processing a donation or thanking you for your participation in an event.

 Right of access